 Search for personal finance books on the internet and you’ll be hit with links to thousands of titles.
 Where do you even start?
 Personal finance books, as you might expect, rely heavily on numbers and this tends to put a lot of people off.

-What I mean by this is although you need to recognise the importance of ROI (return on investment), what you mostly require is a certain perspective on wealth in order to build it.
+Although you need to recognise the importance of ROI (return on investment), what you mostly require is a certain perspective on wealth in order to build it.
 How do you gain that perspective?
-You hear from people who understand that your perspective is much more important than a percentage.
-So here are three examples of books that I believe understand this concept and explain it extremely well.
+Well, here’s a good place to start.

 Robert Kiyosaki is an American entrepreneur, investor and educator.
 He tells the story of having two fathers, his biological father and the father of his best friend.
 His biological father (poor dad), taught the importance of education and getting a good job with good benefits.
 His best friend’s father (rich dad), taught the importance of financial literacy, asset building and entrepreneurship.